MrPancakes39/Desmos-Offline-Mode/README.md

 Desmos Offline Mode is a desktop port of Desmos Web Version, with the added feature of working offline.

+## Update 2

+I graduated from university and will be working on this (hopefully) weekly, you can see the development being made on the develop branch.

 ## Update

 Source has been archived under the tag [archive/main](https://github.com/MrPancakes39/Desmos-Offline-Mode/tree/archive/main).
 To build v1.0.0 clone the repo and then do `git checkout archive/main`.
 Follow the instructions in the `REAME.md` file in the archive to continue.